mcollina/bloomrun/README.md

   if set to `depth`, it will try to match entries with the most properties first.
 Depth indexing is guaranteed if the patterns overlaps.
-If multiple matching patterns overlaps it checks on the first overlapping group of patterns that matches. _The order is not guranteed._
+If multiple matching patterns overlaps it checks on the first overlapping group of patterns that matches. _The order is not guaranteed._

 -------------------------------------------------------
 <a name="add"></a>